dataproofer/Dataproofer/.github/PULL_REQUEST_TEMPLATE.md

 **Summary**

-Tell us about your proposed changes.
+Tell us what you are thinking.

 **Proposed changes**